precice/tutorials/oscillator/fmi/fmu/README.md

 mkdir build
 cd build
 cmake -DFMI_TYPE=CS -DFMI_VERSION=3 ..
+make
+mv ./Oscillator.fmu ../..
 ```

-Then run `make` or your preferred build tool to create the FMU.
-The model will be in the parent folder.
+Instead of `make`, you can also use your preferred build tool to create the FMU.